-Moreover, motivated firms might attempt to circumvent this step by providing agents with insurance against claims.
-In such a case, placing responsibility on agents may backfire and harm consumers in at least two ways.
-First, firms are likely to pass some of these additional (insurance) costs onto consumers, charging consumers an additional premium.
+Moreover, motivated firms might attempt to circumvent such a measure by providing agents with insurance against claims, in which case the imposition of liability on agents could actually harm consumers in at least two ways.
+First, firms would be likely to pass some of these additional insurance costs onto consumers, charging consumers an additional premium.
 Second, an “insurance to mislead” might yield fertile ground for even more aggressive misleading selling statements.
-Thus, if personal responsibility is implemented, careful consideration should be given to the possibility, and the prevention of, shielding agents via insurance.
-Lastly, even if firms do not insure agents, we have already noted that agents are often motivated and pressed by the firm to sell aggressively.
-Placing on agents the full responsibility will thus be unfair.
+Thus, if personal liability is imposed on sales agents, careful consideration should be given to the possibility and the prevention of firms’ shielding agents via insurance.
+Lastly, even if firms do not insure agents, it has already been noted that agents are often motivated and pressed by the firm to sell aggressively, making it unfair to place the full responsibility on the agents.

-This brings us to discuss the next tool, which is imposing personal responsibility on marketing executives.
-While not a silver bullet, this option carries some important potential.
-Marketing executives normally have the lion share of the responsibility over the firm’s marketing strategy.
+The next proposed measure is the imposition of personal liability on marketing executives.
+While not a complete solution, this option does have some important potential advantages.
+Marketing executives normally have most of the responsibility for the firm’s marketing strategy.
 They rank relatively high in a firm’s hierarchy.
-They participate in crafting salespeople incentive scheme, which may facilitate a corporate culture that might be toxic to people’s ethicality.
+They participate in crafting incentive schemes for salespeople, some of which could encourage a toxic corporate culture with respect to people’s ethicality.

-Marketing executives are more powerful, more knowledgeable and more able to appreciate the problematic nature of misleading oral promises.
-They also have more to lose, in terms of wealth and reputation, than ordinary salespeople.
-Placing much of the responsibility of executives also frees consumers from the need to recall the specific agent with whom they interacted.
+Marketing executives are more powerful, more knowledgeable and better able to appreciate the problematic nature of misleading oral promises.
+They also have more to lose, in terms of wealth and reputation, than do ordinary salespeople.
+Placing much of the responsibility on executives also frees consumers from the need to recall the specific agent with whom they interacted.
 Aligning marketing executives’ legal responsibility with their status and authority within the firm may thus prove beneficial.

 Policymakers may also wish to revise enforcement priorities, allocating more resources to the problem of misleading oral promises.
 Accordingly, another measure that consumer organizations and enforcement agencies may consider is mystery shopping.
-Like telephone recordings, mystery shopping has mainly been used by firms to evaluate the service in their stores.
+Like telephone recordings, mystery shopping has been used by firms mainly to evaluate the service in their stores.
 However, we propose that a more deliberate and systematic employment of mystery shoppers can facilitate law enforcement by federal and state agencies.

 Section 5 of the Federal Trade Commission Act authorizes the FTC to take appropriate action against unfair or deceptive acts or practices.
 In this context, the FTC has wide investigative powers and enforcement authority.
-In fact, the FTC interprets its legal authority to conduct investigations as to include undercover investigations.
-Thus, FTC investigators, on occasion, pose as consumers to experience, firsthand, real life sales.
-The FTC also used undercover investigators to examine whether media industry players were complying with their self-regulatory systems.
-However, due to legal and ethical issues the FTC employs this practice infrequently.
+In fact, the FTC interprets its legal authority to conduct investigations as including undercover investigations.
+Thus, on occasion, FTC investigators pose as consumers to directly experience real-life sales.
+The FTC also has used undercover investigators to investigate whether media industry players were complying with their self-regulatory systems.
+However, due to legal and ethical issues, the FTC employs this practice only infrequently.

 Regulatory and enforcement agencies should use this method to scrutinize misleading oral deals more regularly and systematically.
 By employing mystery shoppers, consumer organizations and enforcement agencies can get a real-world, neutral impression of how salespeople present products and services.
-Unlike harmed consumers, mystery shoppers can be more objective in reporting their experience.
-They can also be better prepared and briefed as to how to record their exchange with the firm’s agent or representative.
+Unlike harmed consumers, mystery shoppers can be more objective in reporting their experiences.
+They can also be better prepared and briefed as to how to record their exchanges with the firm’s agents or representatives.
 This will ensure that enforcement efforts do not rely on faulty, biased and imperfect human memory.
-We also suggest that undercover investigation should ideally not rely solely on the employees of enforcement and consumer agencies.
+We also suggest that undercover investigations ideally should not rely solely on the employees of enforcement and consumer agencies.
 Keeping in mind that salespeople may treat different consumers differently, attention should be given to the demographics of mystery shoppers.